 HAROLD LLOYD images and the names of Mr. Lloyd’s films are all trademarks and/or service marks of Harold Lloyd Entertainment Inc. Images and movie frame images reproduced courtesy of The Harold Lloyd Trust and Harold Lloyd Entertainment Inc.

-The site of the clock set, above, at 908 S. Broadway on Google Maps.
+The site of the clock set, built on the roof of 908 S. Broadway on Google Maps.